AndersDeath/diary2/000-current.md

 # 03 February - Friday - Yerevan - 127 day of immigration

 Today I got a health certificate in the hospital.
 It's necessary for getting residency.
 Basically this process ate the whole day.
+However I did something and improved some things in my projects.